RealADSim/2025/index.md

     In this track, we want to answer the question: how well can we Drive?
 Despite challenges in extrapolated viewpoint rendering, existing methods enable photorealistic simulators with reasonable performance when trained on dense views.
 These NVS-based simulators allow autonomous driving models to be tested in a fully closed-loop manner, bridging the gap between real-world data and interactive evaluation.
 This shift allows for benchmarking autonomous driving algorithms under realistic conditions, overcoming the limitations of static datasets.

+**How to Participate**
+To participate in the competition, both automatic registration and manual verification are required:
+1. Click the "Login with Huggingface" button.
+2. Click the "Register" button and complete the registration form.
+After this automatic registration step, the "Submission Information" page will become accessible.
+It provides detailed instructions on how to run local tests and submit your proposal.
+3. Access to "My Submissions" and "New Submission" will be granted after we manually review your registration and authorize your account.
+This process is typically completed within 24 hours.

 ---

 ## 💰 **Award** {#award}